 Introduction to Application Work

 Each section below contains its own relevant video to help guide you through the application process

-The Applicant and Leader Accreditation Department representative dialogue in writing or orally how LLL philosophy is reflected in breastfeeding and parenting choices, how Leaders communicate LLL philosophy, and about the ten concepts and how they reflect the Applicant’s experience and relate to future work as a Leader.
+The Applicant and LAD representative dialogue about how LLL philosophy is reflected in breastfeeding and parenting choices and how Leaders communicate this philosophy.
+They discuss each of the ten concepts and how these concepts reflect the Applicant’s experience and relate to future work as a Leader.

-The Applicant may also do the following optional exercises:
+Applicants may also complete the following optional exercises:

 - Mixing Causes Exercise